 The School Leadership Team and Governing Body monitor the impact of all spending and interventions including the Pupil Premium.
-Mrs Lesley Barlow is the Governor assigned specifically to the task of monitoring the impact of the Pupil Premium Grant.
+Mr James Murray (in Mrs Victoria Cooper's absence during maternity leave) is the lead teacher for Pupil Premium and Mr Adam Kemp is the Governor assigned specifically to the task of monitoring the impact of the Pupil Premium Grant.

 Since 2011, schools have received funding for their most disadvantaged pupils to support them with making progress.
 The attainment gap is the most stubborn test facing English schools and the Pupil Premium gives additional public funding to schools in order to close this gap.

 As a school, we know that our children need social and emotional support to enable them to be ready for their life as young adults and to support this we have invested in the employment of two family liaison team members, who support all of our families’ needs and challenges.